areaDetector/ADSpinnaker/docs/ADSpinnaker/ADSpinnaker.rst

 mapping GenICam_ features to EPICS records.

 As it name implies, ADSpinnaker_ uses the FLIR/Point Grey Spinnaker_ library.
-It runs on Windows, and on Linux with Ubuntu 18 and higher.
-It does not run on other most older Linux versions (e.g. Centos 7/RHEL 7) because the FLIR Spinnaker SDK is compiled with a very recent gcc version and thus requires new versions of GLIBC and GLIBCXX.
+It runs on Windows, and on Linux versions with gcc 7.5 and higher (e.g. Ubuntu 18, RHEL 8, Centos 8, Debian 10) It does not run on older Linux versions (e.g. Centos 7/RHEL 7) because the FLIR Spinnaker SDK is compiled on Ubuntu 18 and thus requires newer versions of GLIBC and GLIBCXX.

 Prior to using ADSpinnaker with a specific camera model, the XML file must be read from the camera using the arv-tool utility, as described in the